Power BI Embedded integration

 - Enable drill-down into detailed pages from Power BI.
 The visuals are the starting point for action.
 Your users can drill down to business processes and pages to act immediately on issues that they uncover.
 The visuals let users filter data and uncover trends.
 Action pages reflect just the set of data that requires attention.

 - Help secure access to Power BI reports by using menu items.
-As a developer, you can use familiar programming concepts that are available in Finance and Operations, because we have extended the same concepts to workspaces that are based on Power BI.
+As a developer, you can use familiar programming concepts that are available in Finance and Operations apps, because we have extended the same concepts to workspaces that are based on Power BI.
 You can create new workspaces or extend existing workspaces by adding an overview page that is driven by Power BI.
 Developers can associate menu items with Power BI reports and include them as links in workspaces.
-The role-based and task-based security in Finance and Operations can be used to help secure these menu items.
+The role-based and task-based security in Finance and Operations apps can be used to help secure these menu items.

 - Filter reports based on application context.
 You can build navigation experiences by passing one or more filters to Power BI reports.
 For example, depending on a user’s actions or context, you can filter the Power BI report to reflect data from one business unit or a specific product.
 The user doesn't have to filter the data.
 You can define drill-through links to Finance and Operations pages, so that users can go directly to the transactional details pages.